OutSystems/docs-product/src/develop/application-templates/intro.md

 ---
-summary: Use Application Templates to create applications for web and mobile.
+summary: Use application templates to bootstrap an app.
 tags: support-application_development; support-Front_end_Development; support-Front_end_Development-overview; support-Mobile_Apps; support-webapps
 ---

 # Application Templates

-OutSystems apps consists of Modules that start from an Application Template.
-These make development efficient because the apps based on Application Templates contain many predefined elements.
-For example, they already have login and error screens, a theme, layout blocks, or any other elements...
+OutSystems apps consist of modules that you bootstrap from an application template.
+These make development efficient because the apps based on application templates have many predefined elements.
+For example, login screens, a theme, layout blocks.

-There are built-in, custom and forge application templates.
+There are built-in, custom, and Forge application templates.

-### Built-in Application Templates
+### Built-in application templates

-Reactive Web App, Phone App, Tablet App and Traditional Web are Built-in Application Templates created and maintained by OutSystems.
+**Reactive Web App**, **Phone App**, **Tablet App** and **Traditional Web** are the built-in application templates created and maintained by OutSystems.
 They reference the OutSystems UI Framework and enable you to use its theme, patterns, screen templates and other components.

-### Custom Application Templates
+### Custom application templates

-These are Application Templates you create, based on the UI framework of the source Application Template.
+These are the application templates you create, based on the UI framework of the source application templates.
 The document [Create a Custom Application Template](<../ui/reuse/create-a-custom-application-template.md>) explains how to create these templates.

-### Forge Application Templates
+### Forge application templates

-These are Application Templates provided by the OutSystems Community and shared at [Forge](https://www.outsystems.com/forge/#category=templates).
+These are application templates provided by the OutSystems Community and shared at [Forge](https://www.outsystems.com/forge/#category=templates).